umami-software/website/content/running-on-qovery.md

 ### 2. Create a project

-Click on the create a project button and give a name to your project.
+Click on "Create a new project" and give a name to your project.

-Click on next.
+Click on "Next".

-### 3. Add your Umami app
+### 3. Add an application

-Click on the create an application button and select your Github or Gitlab repository where your Umami app is located.
+Click on "Create an application" then choose "I have an application" and select your GitHub or GitLab repository where your Hugo site is located.

-Click on next.
+Click on "Next".

+Skip adding services for static website.

 ### 4. Add a PostgreSQL database

-Click on add a PostgreSQL database.
+Select "PostgreSQL" among the services.

 Select the version.

 Give a name to your PostgreSQL databse.

-Click on next.
+Click on "Next".

 ### 5. Add a storage

-Click on add a Storage.
+Select "Storage" among the services.

 Give a name to your storage.